About Smart Materials and Structures

 Why should you publish in Smart Materials and Structures (SMS)?

-- High standards: fast, rigorous and constructive refereeing process, overseen by a member of the Editorial Board.
+- High standards: fast, rigorous and constructive review process, overseen by a member of the Editorial Board.

 - Fast publication: we are committed to providing you with a fast, professional service to ensure rapid first decision, acceptance and publication.
 Once accepted, your article will be accessible to readers within 24 hours and will include a citable DOI.